ready-techie/clean-code/clean_code/Chapter 9/Unit Tests.md

 ## Clean Tests
 - What makes a clean test? **Readability**
     - perhaps even more important in unit tests than it is in production code.
-What makes tests readable?
+- What makes tests readable?
 The same thing that makes all code readable: clarity, simplicity, and density of expression.
-In a test you want to say a lot with as few expressions as possible.
+    - In a test you want to say a lot with as few expressions as possible.
+    - eliminate annoying detail
-Notice that the vast majority of annoying detail has been eliminated.
-The tests get right to the point and use only the data types and functions that they truly need.
-Anyone who reads these tests should be able to work out what they do very quickly, without being misled or overwhelmed by details.
+    - use only the data types and functions that they truly need
 ### Domain-Specific Testing Language
-The tests in Listing 9-2 demonstrate the technique of building a domain-specific language

-for your tests.
-Rather than using the APIs that programmers use to manipulate the sys- tem, we build up a set of functions and utilities that make use of those APIs and that

-make the tests more convenient to write and easier to read.
-These functions and utilities

-become a specialized API used by the tests.
-They are a testing language that program- mers use to help themselves to write their tests and to help those who must read those

-tests later on.

-This testing API is not designed up front; rather it evolves from the continued refac- toring of test code that has gotten too tainted by obfuscating detail.
-Just as you saw me
+- This testing API is not designed up front; rather it evolves from the continued refactoring of test code that has gotten too tainted by obfuscating detail.
+- Refactor test

-refactor Listing 9-1 into Listing 9-2, so too will disciplined developers refactor their test code into more succinct and expressive forms.
+code into more succinct and expressive forms.
 ### A Dual Standard
-After all, it runs in a test environment, not a production environment, and those two environment have very different needs.
-There are things that you might never do in a production environment that are perfectly fine in a test environment.
-Usually they involve issues of memory or CPU efficiency.
-But they never involve issues of cleanliness.
 ```java
 //from this
 @Test